ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy16.png)

 **2.** Follow the same instructions as Section 4, steps 2 - 6, to instantiate `papercontract`.
-At the end of the flow, if you scroll down on the `Smart Contracts` panel, you will see the list of `Instantiated Smart Contracts` include `commercial-bond` and `papercontract`:
+At the end of the flow, if you scroll down on the `Smart Contracts` panel, you will see the list of `Instantiated Smart Contracts` includes `commercial-bond` and `papercontract`:

 ![image](images/ibpdeploy/ibpdeploy17.png)